mridul037/mridul037/README.md

 **Quote of the hour:**

-One man's constant is another man's variable.
+Deleted code is debugged code.

-~ Alan Perlis
+~ Jeff Sickel
 <pre>

 </pre>